shward/forticlient/README.md

 The new installer should be dropped in your build directory.

 Feel free to reach out with any questions if you get stuck.
-I appologize for the ugly in this script, but it DOES work. -Josh (josh@microbrainsoftware.com)
+I apologize for the ugly in this script, but it DOES work. -Josh (josh@microbrainsoftware.com)